petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 > Regular Role

-The Discount Manager role grants permissions to create, update, and delete Discounts in Liferay Commerce.
-Since Commerce Discounts can target different parts of an order and use different eligibility rules, there are a lot of possible permission configurations for a Discount Manager.
+The discount manager role grants permissions to create, update, and delete discounts in Commerce.
+Since discounts can target different parts of an order and use different eligibility rules, there are a lot of possible permission configurations for a Discount Manager.

 | Permissions                                                 | Description                                                      |
 | :---------------------------------------------------------- | :--------------------------------------------------------------- |